dev-emartins/dev-emartins/README.md

 - 👋🏽 _Hello, I'm **Everaldo Martins**_.
 - 🖥️ _I'm a **Computer Technician** - **IFPB**_.
 - 👨🏽‍💻 _I'm studying **Computer Science** - **UEPB**_.
-- 🤵🏽‍♂️ _I'm passionate about programming and technology, it's fun to learn new techniques and ways to develop new jobs_.
+- 🤵🏽‍♂️ _I'm passionate about programming and technology, it's fun to learn new techniques and ways and develop new work_.

 ## Português